Failure to Appear

 A bench warrant or an alias capias is what a judge will issue when a person fails to appear for a court date in Florida after posting bond, receiving a notice to appear, or being released on recognizance (ROR).
 Because most bench warrants are “no-bond” warrants, people arrested because of failure to appear in court are unable to bond out of jail and have to wait until their next court appearances are scheduled.

 The crime of failure of a defendant on bail to appear can be a misdemeanor or felony offense, depending on the underlying criminal charge for which he or she was released.
 Individuals risk forfeiture of bond or collateral posted as a condition of release if they fail to appear for certain court dates.

 Attorney for Failure to Appear Warrants in Brooksville, FL

 Do you believe that a warrant may have been issued or were you already arrested in Central Florida because you allegedly missed a court appearance?
-Contact Ashley M. Aulls, P.A. as soon as possible.
+Contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Overview of Bench Warrants in Florida

 - How can people be charged with failure to appear?